Applied Mathematics, BS

 • Students will be able to know the fundamental concepts of linear algebra: Vector spaces, linear operators and matrices, four fundamental subspaces, matrix factorizations, and the solution theory of linear systems.

-• Students will be able to correctly analyze the solvability of linear problems in practice, and is able to solve linear systems.
+• Students will be able to correctly analyze the solvability of linear problems in practice, and be able to solve linear systems.

 • Students will be able to know the fundamental concepts of calculus and classical mathematical analysis: Metric spaces, limits and convergence, continuity, and differential and integral calculus.

-• Students will be able to demonstrate the capability of rigorous abstract thinking, and is able to set up a rigorous mathematical proof.
+• Students will be able to demonstrate the capability of rigorous abstract thinking, and be able to set up a rigorous mathematical proof.

 • Students will be able to know the key concepts of scientific computing: Accuracy, stability, computational complexity.